Tom Cannon (footballer): Loan to Preston North End

 On 10 January 2023, Cannon joined Championship club Preston North End on loan until the end of the season.
-Cannon made his EFL Championship debut on 14 January 2023, in an 4-0 loss against Norwich City.
-Cannon scored his first goal against Wigan Athletic on the 25 February.
+He made his Championship debut four days later, starting in a 4–0 loss against Norwich City.
+On 25 February, he scored his first goal for the club, in a 2–1 win against Wigan Athletic.
+Cannon scored both goals in a 2–0 win against Queens Park Rangers on 7 April 2023.
+Cannon scored eight goals in 21 appearances for North End as they ended 2022–23 in 12th position.